Spec-Driven Testing #

 Minimal example — unconditional characteristic #

-The simplest case: one band, no when: clauses. verify("name", value) picks up the limit straight from the product spec.
+The simplest case: one band, no when: clauses. verify("name", value) picks up the limit straight from the part spec.

 id: power_board